saadbutt27/DSA/cpp_stl/readme.md

             - * TC = O(1)
             - size() - returns the size of the vector (number of elements stored in the vector)
             - capacity() - returns the capacity of the vector (number of elements a vector can currently hold)
-            - push_back(data to be stored) - insert element at the end (data is already of the same type as of vector??)
+            - push_back(data to be stored) - insert element at the end (assumes that data is already of the same type as of      vector)
-            - emplace_back(data to be stored) - insert element at the end (create inplace / emplace objects)
+            - emplace_back(data to be stored) - insert element at the end (create inplace objects of the required datatype)
             - pop_back() - delete element at the end
             - at(index) or [index] - returns data at the required location/position/index
             - front() - returns the first/front element